lowquark/zinc/README.md

 # Zinc

-Zinc is my experimental, data-driven, systems programming language project.
-It aims to provide simple, consistent structure throughout programs, minimize undefined behavior, and hopefully reduce the [mental space](http://www.paulgraham.com/head.html) required for good software architecture.
+Zinc is my experimental, C-family language.

-## Features of the language
+## Features

-Zinc is essentially a simplified version of C, with built-in lists and dictionaries; stricter, C++*-style* references; and a simple, but flexible encapsulation technique.

-Since Zinc is mostly still on paper, I can't promise these ideas aren't half-baked, but they seem fine so far.
-In any case, the features I'm working toward are listed here.

-### Initialization by default

-It goes without saying that the world would be a better place if I had to specify `uninitialized int a;` instead of `int a;` to risk undefined behavior.
-It's 2020.
-Initialization is the rule, not the exception!

-### Heirarchical naming (namespaces)

-Like every other modern language, Zinc uses namespaces to cut down on the length of descriptive names.
-Zinc uses a single ':' as a namespace separator, e.g.: `my_module:sub_module:foo();` or `my_module:Bar bar;`.
+As an embedded systems developer, I have a strong affinity for C, but am keenly aware of its limitations.
+Here's a list of features I'm working toward:

+  - Namespaces
+  - Default initialization
+  - Usable strings
+  - Multiple assignment & return values
+  - C++ lvalue references
+  - Built-in data structures
+  - Write-access restrictions

+The first 3 are pretty obvious to anyone who's used C for a prolonged period of time.
+The rest I describe in more detail below.

 ### Multiple assignment & return values

-I've found that only returning a single value from a function can be frustratingly asymmetric.
-Workarounds (at least in C++) are clunky and always add boilerplate.
-The simple solution is to implement multiple assignment and let the compiler take care of the details.

-This makes returning status codes, or additional, optional information very convenient:
+Multiple return values makes returning status codes, or additional, optional information very
+convenient:

     x, x_is_valid = complex_task(...);
     if(x_is_valid) {